hylandtechoutreach/python-camp/README.md

 In the event of a global pandemic, it may be necessary to facilitate this workshop virtually.

 1. Start with a short interactive icebreaker.
 1. Then, move onto the lecture.
 Use the [Virtual Version](ProgrammingWithPythonVirtual.pptx) of the presentation.
 Make sure to keep it interactive - ask the students questions, and try to keep everyone involved as much as possible.
+The lecture does not include material about conditional statements.
-1. After the lecture, do the [Kahoot](https://create.kahoot.it/share/programming-with-python-quiz/e467016f-1971-4e14-b247-7e5e0f87c00c).
+1. After the lecture, do the [Kahoot](https://create.kahoot.it/share/duplicate-of-programming-with-python-quiz/d3389274-eb94-4f64-8716-b48b307d6cd8).
+Note that this Kahoot is different than the normal Kahoot; it does not include material about conditional statements.
 1. An actual follow-along activity will be difficult.
 The students may only have a small laptop/chromebook screen, so it may be a challenge for them to watch the instructor and also write their own code at the same time.
 It should be possible to go through the [follow-along](TurtleFollowAlong.md) with the students, but it may not go smoothly.
 1. After the follow-along, the students can move on to the challenges.